ARMmbed/mbed-cli/README.md

 ### Automating toolchain and target selection

-Using ``neo.py target <target>`` and ``neo.py toolchain <toolchain>`` you can set the default target and toolchain for your program, meaning you won't have to specify these every time you compile or generate IDE project files.
+Using ``mbed.py target <target>`` and ``mbed.py toolchain <toolchain>`` you can set the default target and toolchain for your program, meaning you won't have to specify these every time you compile or generate IDE project files.

 ### Debugging

 If you need to debug your code, a good way to do that is to export your source tree to an IDE project file, so that you can use the IDE's debugging facilities.
-Currently *neo* supports exporting to Keil uVision.
+Currently *mbed* supports exporting to Keil uVision.

 To export, run this command:

 ```
-$ neo.py export -i uvision -m K64F
+$ mbed.py export -i uvision -m K64F
 ```

 After running this command, a ``.uvproj`` file is created at the top of your source tree.
 You can open that with uVision.

 ### Customizing the build

-*neo* uses the mbed Classic build system, which contains a few mechanisms that you can use to customize the way you build your code:
+*mbed* uses the mbed Classic build system, which contains a few mechanisms that you can use to customize the way you build your code:

 ___Macros___